microsoft/FluidFramework/packages/runtime/container-runtime/src/opLifecycle/README.md

 On the receiving end, the client will accumulate chunks 1 and 2 and keep them in memory.
 When chunk 3 is received, the original large, decompressed op will be rebuilt, and the runtime will then process the batch as if it is a compressed batch.

 ## How grouped batching works

+**Note: There are plans to replace empty ops with something more efficient when doing grouped batching AB#4092**

 Given the following baseline batch: